New Employment Laws and Requirements for 2018

-The California Legislature and electorate was active this year in enacting and amending state laws affecting employment and the workplace.
+The California Legislature enacted and amended numerous state laws affecting employment and the workplace.
 The following is a partial list of laws that will affect many employers’ day-to-day operations and may require review of employer policies and procedures to ensure continued compliance.

-Paid Family Leave Benefits (AB 904).
-Paid Family Leave is a state program funded by employee contributions that provides short-term benefits to workers who experience a loss of wages while caring for a seriously ill family member or to bond with a new child.
-Effective January 1, 2018, AB 908 increases the amount of paid family leave benefits an employee may receive from the current rate of 55 percent of earnings up to 60 or 70 percent, depending on the employee’s income.
-Effective January 1, 2019, AB 908 also removes the seven day waiting period before an employee may receive paid family leave benefits.
-Employer human resource personnel should be advised of these changes so they can continue to properly communicate with employees and coordinate PFL benefits.
+Reminder - Paid Family Leave Benefits (AB 908).
+Paid Family Leave (“PFL”) is a state program funded by employee contributions that provides short-term benefits to workers who experience a loss of wages due to a need to care for a seriously ill family member or to bond with a new child.
+In 2016, the Legislature passed AB 908 which increases, effective January 1, 2018, the amount of paid family leave benefits an employee may receive from the current rate of 55 percent of earnings up to 60 or 70 percent, depending on the employee’s income, up to a maximum weekly benefit.
+Effective January 1, 2019, AB 908 also removes the seven-day waiting period before an employee may receive paid family leave benefits.
+Employees eligible for leave under the New Parent Leave Act will be able to apply for wage replacement benefits under PFL.
+Employer human resource personnel will need to be aware of the changes so they can continue to properly advise employees and coordinate PFL benefits.

 If you have any questions concerning the subject of this article, please contact a member of our Labor & Employment group: